Effective: March 2026Governed by South African LawBinding on Acceptance

 Formal Review: In any instance of a breach or alleged breach of this Agreement, QuietRise, at its sole discretion, may initiate a formal internal review.
 The Client must allow QuietRise a reasonable period to issue a Written Review Notice and Outcome.
 Any challenge to a Review Outcome must be submitted in writing with substantive, factual, and legally grounded reasons.

-Dispute Resolution: In the event that the parties cannot resolve a dispute, QuietRise, at its discretion, may refer the matter to an appropriate Ombudsman or Review Authority, or to informal arbitration through the Arbitration Foundation of Southern Africa (AFSA).
-QuietRise also retains the right to pursue the matter through a Court of Law.
-Both parties consent to the jurisdiction of the Magistrate's Court, without prejudice to QuietRise's right to institute proceedings in any other competent court where the claim exceeds the Magistrate's Court's jurisdiction.
+Dispute Resolution: In the event of a dispute, the parties will first attempt good-faith resolution by escalating the matter to senior management for a period of no less than 15 (fifteen) business days.
+Failing resolution within this period, either party may refer the matter to an appropriate Ombudsman or Review Authority, or to informal arbitration through the Arbitration Foundation of Southern Africa (AFSA) or such other agreed mechanism.
+QuietRise retains the right to pursue litigation for the recovery of outstanding amounts without first invoking the arbitration process.
+Both parties consent to the jurisdiction of the Magistrate's Court for claims within its monetary jurisdiction, without prejudice to QuietRise's right to institute proceedings in any other competent court where the claim exceeds that jurisdiction.

 Client Abandonment: If a Client fails to communicate with QuietRise for a continuous period of 10 calendar days during an active development, design, or advanced project, QuietRise will deem the Client to have abandoned the project.
 This constitutes a Client breach entitling QuietRise to retain all amounts paid and cease further work.